MicrosoftDocs/winrt-api/windows.ui.viewmanagement/applicationviewstate.md

 # ApplicationViewState

 ## -description

+Specifies the set of app view state changes that can be handled.

-> [!NOTE]
+> [!IMPORTANT]
 > ApplicationViewState may be altered or unavailable for releases after Windows 8.1.
 Instead, query for window layout sizes directly.

-Specifies the set of app view state changes that can be handled.

 ## -enum-fields
 ### -field FullScreenLandscape:0